-Voice Search Will Place a Larger Emphasis on Local SEO
+Google Voice Search Will Place a Larger Emphasis on Local SEO

 Many people who are using voice search use it to search up local things in their area.
 Where is the closest gas station near me?
-Top 10 Italian restaurants me?
+Top 10 Italian restaurants near me?
 Nearly 22% of voice search queries are seeking location-based content.
-Local businesses, retailers, and boutiques should take advantage of this opportunity to build a local SEO strategy.
-A local SEO strategy can ultimately help drive traffic to your website and boost sales.
+Local businesses, retailers, and boutiques should take advantage of this opportunity to build a local voice search SEO strategy.
+A local voice search SEO strategy can ultimately help drive traffic to your website and boost sales.
 Not considering local SEO is just another missed opportunity.

-Tips to improve your local SEO:
+Tips to Improve your Local SEO

-- Create, update, and optimize your Google My Business Account
+Update your Google My Business listing